-A "Calculation Day" means any Index Business Day during the Calculation Period on which a Market Disruption Event (as defined below under "-Adjustments to the S&P 500 Index; Market Disruption Events" in this pricing supplement) has not occurred.
+A "Calculation Day" means any Index Business Day during the Calculation Period on which a Market Disruption Event has not occurred.

-An "Index Business Day" means any day on which the New York Stock Exchange (the "NYSE"), the American Stock Exchange (the "AMEX) and The Nasdaq Stock Market (the "Nasdaq") are open for trading and the S&P 500 Index or any successor index is calculated and published.
+An "Index Business Day" means any day on which the New York Stock Exchange (the "NYSE"), the American Stock Exchange (the "AMEX) and The Nasdaq Stock Market (the "Nasdaq") are open for trading and the Index or any successor index is calculated and published.

-All determinations made by the calculation agent will be at the sole discretion of the calculation agent and, absent manifest error, will be conclusive for all purposes and binding on ML&Co. and the holders and beneficial owners of the MITTS Securities.
+All determinations made by the calculation agent will be at the sole discretion of the calculation agent and, absent manifest error, will be conclusive for all purposes and binding on ML&Co. and the holders and beneficial owners of the Notes.